DarynHolmes/simple-test-server/README.md

 # Simple Test Server

 This utility is used to create and provide test data.
-This uses [a JSON-Server](https://github.com/typicode/json-server) and [a faker](https://github.com/Marak/faker.js).
+This uses [JSON-Server](https://github.com/typicode/json-server) and [faker](https://github.com/Marak/faker.js).

 ## Getting Started